-The 1st Brigade became the 1st Brigade Combat Team, while the 3rd Brigade Combat Team, 10th Mountain Division was activated for the first time.
-In January 2005, the 4th Brigade Combat Team, 10th Mountain Division was activated at Fort Polk, Louisiana.
+The 1st Brigade became the 1st Brigade Combat Team, while the 3rd Brigade Combat Team, 10th Mountain Division, was activated for the first time.
+In January 2005, the 4th Brigade Combat Team, 10th Mountain Division, was activated at Fort Polk, Louisiana.
 2nd Brigade Combat Team would not be transformed until September 2005, pending deployment to Iraq.

 In late 2004, the 2nd Brigade Combat Team was deployed to Iraq supporting Operation Iraqi Freedom.
 The 2nd Brigade Combat Team undertook combat operations in western Baghdad, an area of responsibility which included Abu Ghraib, Mansour, and Route Irish.
-It returned to the US in late 2005.
+It returned to the U.S. in late 2005.
 Around that time, the 1st Brigade Combat Team deployed back to Iraq, staying in the country until 2006.

-Current organizational structure of 10th Mountain Division
+The organizational structure of the 10th Mountain Division

 There are a division headquarters and headquarters battalion, three infantry brigade combat teams, division artillery, a combat aviation brigade, a division sustainment brigade, and an associated brigade combat team from the 36th Infantry Division.